MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 ms.reviewer: v-dehaas
 ---

-# Transition to new object detection model version
+# Transition to the new object detection model version

 AI Builder is improving its object detection model using a new model version.
 Your object detection preview models created before March 5, 2020 are deprecated.
 More information: [Form processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)